Small Cell Facilities Deployment

 With the introduction of wireless technology, how people live, work, and play has certainly changed.
 The demand for wireless connectivity is on the rise, with users seeking the best coverage with the fastest connection.
 Wireless technology continues to expand throughout the world promoting innovation and productivity.
 The City is coordinating with telecommunications companies on upcoming cellular infrastructure improvements.
 These wireless sites, a.k.a. small cells, are proposed for locations in the public right-of-way as well as outside the public right-of-way.

 Protecting the public right-of-way and public property is a primary responsibility of the Public Works Department.
 Small cell deployments in the public right-of-way will require installation of small cell equipment on streetlight poles.
 The City recognizes the need to preserve aesthetic appeal in our community when small cell equipment is deployed.
 Therefore, the City is looking for designs with reasonably sized equipment installed on City owned poles (streetlights) and utility owned wood poles.
-Installation of small cell requires an Encroachment Permit, and use of City property requires additional agreements and guidelines.
+Installation of small cell requires a Pole License/Encroachment Permit for Wireless Facilities, and use of City property requires additional agreements and guidelines.

 What governs small cell deployment?
 Deployment is regulated by the Federal Communications Commission (FCC) with Public Works preserving the City’s appearance and infrastructure.